Paul Collins (Brookside): Family issues

-Paul and his family were forced to leave their large Wirral home and down sizing to the smaller house, number eight Brookside Close.
-Upon their arrival they find their new home vandalised and the toilets are stolen.
-They immediately accuse Damon Grant (Simon O'Brien) and this starts a feud with the Grant family.
+Paul and his family were forced to leave their large home on the Wirral and downsize to the smaller house, number eight Brookside Close.
+Upon their arrival they find their new home vandalised and the toilet stolen.
+Paul immediately accuses Damon Grant (Simon O'Brien) and this starts a feud with the Grant family.
 The Collinses had been used to "the good life" due to Paul's job as a production manager at Petrochem.
 Paul was made redundant when the company decided to remove management roles.
 Paul knew that living on Brookside Close would not be easy due to the small room sizes.
 Writers portrayed Paul and his wife Annabelle having to "grin and bear" their newfound predicament.

 Paul is forced to attend his local job centre and sign up for financial support.
 In the book Brookside: The Official Companion, it described Paul becoming "depressed" and finding unemployment "unbearable".
 Additionally, "signing on was a weekly humiliation.
 It hurt his pride to stand queuing at the dole office with men and women he had once regarded as inferiors."
 Annabelle was more cheery about the situation and tried to help her husband, but he almost stopped talking.

 The Collins children provided Paul with many of his storylines.
 Writers also used the Collins family to explore the issue of sexuality.
 Paul and Annabelle's son Gordon (Nigel Crowley, later Mark Burgess) comes out as gay and they find it difficult to accept him.
 The worried parents yet again "wonder where they've gone wrong" and blame themselves.
 When Gordon goes on holiday to France, Paul and Annabelle "pray" that the experience will change his sexuality.
 They incorrectly presume their son is no longer gay after a holiday.
 Gordon faces homophobia from the house cleaner, Carol Thompson (Geraldine Griffiths), when she assumes she will develop AIDS after cleaning the family toilet.
 Writers portrayed Paul unexpectedly defending Gordon and informs him that he is a victim of prejudice.
 Writers portrayed Paul being supportive of his daughter Lucy Collins (Katrin Cartlidge), who begins a relationship with a married man James.
 Paul tries to intervene and which results in James ending their affair.
 When Lucy begins dating Barry Grant (Paul Usher) he is less supportive and the parents once again blame themselves.